 FROM THE AUTHOR'S PERSONAL COLLECTION (From left to right) Speaker of the House Henry T. Rainey, Alabama Congressman Henry Steagall, and Oklahoma Senator Thomas P. Gore in 1933. majority of the delegates.
 Unfortunately for Clark, party rules required a nominee to be selected by winning twothirds of the delegates.
 Gore campaigned relentlessly for Governor Wilson and eventually the Speaker watched helplessly as his support crumbled.
 Gore's political footing was not always sure; the Oklahoma senator was roundly condemned by the National Suffrage famous grandson himself, Association, who published Nelson Aldrich Rockefeller. a list of those members of Gore relieved Missouri Congress who presented Senator William J. Stone the greatest obstacle to women being given the right to vote.
 Listed among those members was Oklahoma's Thomas Pryor Gore.
 Senator Gore had indeed voted against giving women the right to vote, but later reversed himself and began speaking on behalf of suffrage for women.
 After just six years in the United States Senate, Gore rose to become Chairman of the Senate's Committee on Agriculture and Forestry.
 It was a position of influence at a time when much of the country was an agrarian society.
 It was especially important in Gore's home state of Oklahoma.
 The following year, Gore was reelected to the Senate for another six-year term.
-Despite his position of prominence inside the Senate, it would be a difficult time for T.P.
-Gore.
-Senator Gore had campaigned in Oklahoma as an opponent of "militarism", a stance that became less tenable as America edged ever closer to entering the World War.
-Gore had been highly alarmed when war loomed between the United States and Mexico.
-Senator Gore begged President Wilson to arrange for a neutral zone between the two countries.
-Gore loudly and vociferously condemned the malefactors of wealth as being the impetus for pushing America towards war.
-Senator Gore blamed munitions makers, bankers, corporations, and industrialists as the culprits for inducing hysteria for waging war.
+Despite his position of prominence inside the Senate, it would be a difficult Gore had campaigned in Gore loudly and vocif- Senator Gore blamed munitions makers, bankers, corporations, and industrialists as the culprits for inducing hysteria for waging war.
 It soon became readily apparent T. P. Gore was a pacifist.
 The German Empire's submarine warfare had sent numerous ships to the bottom of the oceans, frequently carrying American passengers.
 Former president Theodore Roosevelt lambasted President Wilson for not immediately declaring war on Germany.
 Millions Gore in an editorial for his Facing Congressman Scott of Americans were incensed positions. by the submarine warfare, which had killed women and children.
+Senator Gore introduced legislation that would have prohibited Americans from booking passage and traveling on ships belonging to belligerent countries.
+His bill went nowhere and Gore resorted to sponsoring a resolution which did little more than purport to express the disapproval of the Congress of those citizens who chose to travel on armed ships.
+T. P. Gore was horrified that President Wilson, reelected in 1916 on a slogan of "He Kept Us Out of War", was creeping towards entering the European conflict.
+Senator Gore's pacifism, dislike of internationalism, and fear of the effect of war on the economy of the United States made him somewhat obsessed by restricting the right of Americans to travel overseas.
+Gore had gone from strongly supporting the Wilson administration to becoming a political opponent of the president.
+Senator Gore stoutly opposed the draft, saying he believed in a volunteer army.
+Gore was also deeply opposed to a bill, which gave wartime.